 When executed well, ethnographic research can help the product design process be much richer, better-informed, and result in a more effective product that help’s meets user’s needs.

 Sound like something you want to achieve for your business, product, or team?
-Then it’s time to get to know a bit about ethnographic research and how to implement it.
+Then it’s time to get to know a bit about ethnographic research and how to implement it using our downloadable template.

 “Pay attention to what users do, not what they say.”